Vmohan5072/Mythbot/README.md

     npm start
     ```

-## Commands and Interactions

-### `/createlobby`

-- **Description**: Creates a custom lobby where users can join, leave, and balance teams.
-- **Options**:
-  - `maxplayers` (optional): Set the maximum number of players (default is 10).
-- **Usage**:
-    - Creates a lobby with interactive buttons for users to join, leave, and balance teams.
-    - Example: `/createlobby maxplayers:10`

-### Fetching User Profiles

-- The bot uses a `getProfile` function to fetch linked Riot account information.
-- This data is then used for various commands, such as balancing teams based on ranks and win rates.

 ## File Structure

 - **app.js**: The main entry point for the bot, handling command registration and interactions.